Distributionally Robust Token Optimization in RLHF: Introduction

 \subsection{Contributions}

-This work enhances the robustness of token-level RLHF via a DRO approach.
+This work enhances the robustness of RLHF via a span-level DRO approach.
 We summarize our main contributions as follows. \begin{itemize}

-\item \textbf{Distributionally robust token-level objectives.} We introduce minibatch-level ambiguity sets over trajectory samples and derive robust objectives for the actor loss.
-To the best of our knowledge, this is the first work to apply DRO at the minibatch level within a token-level RLHF framework.
-This approach inherits the reasoning advantages of token-level alignment while significantly improving robustness.
+\item \textbf{Distributionally robust span-level objectives.} We introduce ambiguity sets over response spans and derive robust objectives for the actor loss.
+Each response is partitioned into contiguous spans, where each span is assigned a mean PPO surrogate loss, and DRO is applied directly over the resulting span losses.
+To the best of our knowledge, we are not aware of prior work that applies DRO over response segmentations within an RLHF framework.

-\item \textbf{Realization of DRO.} We use two distinct f-divergences to measure the ambiguity set, leading to two different practical realizations.
-For KL-DRTO, we obtain an entropic objective that smoothly emphasizes high-loss trajectories through exponential tilting; for $\chisq$-DRTO, we obtain a tractable surrogate based on the minibatch mean and standard deviation.
+\item \textbf{Realization of span DRO.} We use two distinct f-divergences to measure the ambiguity set, leading to two different practical realizations.
+For KL-DRTO, we obtain an entropic objective that smoothly emphasizes high-loss spans through exponential tilting; for $\chisq$-DRTO, we obtain a tractable surrogate based on the response-balanced span mean and standard deviation.

 \item \textbf{Empirical improvements under distribution shifts.} Our practical implementations of KL-DRTO and $\chisq$-DRTO use the same training pipeline as standard RTO, with little to no additional runtime or compute cost.
 Empirically, both methods yield more consistent performance under linguistic and symbolic shifts on math reasoning tasks, while preserving strong in-domain performance.
-Across five benchmarks, DRTO attains up to +11.83\% in relative accuracy improvement over standard RTO, as indicated in Figure~\ref{fig:drto_histo}.
+As summarized in Figure~\ref{fig:headline}, across the five math benchmarks DRTO attains up to $+5.5$ percentage points absolute accuracy improvement over standard RTO, including $+4.4$ on \texttt{MATH-500}, and is the only family that never regresses on any math benchmark; on coding, $\chisq$-DRTO matches or exceeds RTO on every benchmark (including $+2.12$ percentage points on \texttt{LiveCodeBench}), while KL-DRTO obtains the largest \texttt{LiveCodeBench} gain of $+2.70$ percentage points.
 Subsequent ablation studies further validate DRTO's efficiency. \end{itemize}

 In summary, we develop a theoretically grounded and practically effective approach for robust token-level RLHF, which also inherits the reasoning advantages of token-level methods over standard PPO and DPO.